 The mindfulness practices offered in this book are meant to be integrated into the reader's life to help manage chronic pain, promote healing, reduce anxiety, and improve one's quality of life and relationships.
 This book includes results from studies into the science of mindfulness, and recent statistics about the practice.

-5. The Miracle of Mindfulness: An Introduction to the Practice of Meditation by Thich Nhat Hanh
+5. The Miracle of Mindfulness by Thich Nhat Hanh

 Even if you are just washing the dishes or eating a snack, the author shows how the meditative mind can be achieved all the time, and how it can help people heal.